 Celebrities battle cancer

+Legendary television and radio host Larry King revealed in September that he underwent surgery for lung cancer.
+The former smoker said he was diagnosed with stage I cancer after receiving a chest x-ray in July.

+Maria Menounos was diagnosed with a brain tumor after she began feeling lightheaded on set and suffering from headaches and slurred speech in February.
+Menounos' surgeon was able to remove nearly 100% of the tumor, which was benign.

-Comedian and writer Jeannie Gaffigan underwent nine hours of surgery on Monday, May 1, to remove a tumor from her brain stem.
+Comedian and writer Jeannie Gaffigan underwent nine hours of surgery May 1 to remove a tumor from her brain stem.

 Celebrities battle cancer